T-bond/secure-webapp-2021/parser/README.md

 When used as a component for a web application, the parser may write gif files to a randomized path enabling parallel serving of multiple requests.
 This however is up to the backend development team.

+## Sample outputs

-For sample outputs including logs and GIF files, please refer to the SampleParserOutputs wiki page of the project.
+For sample outputs including logs and GIF files, please refer to the SampleParserOutputs.md document in this folder.